Understanding Ketosis

 Key Principles

-• Focus on whole foods: Meat, fish, eggs, vegetables, healthy fats
+• Focus on whole foods: meat, fish, eggs, low-carb vegetables

-• Read labels: Watch for hidden carbs in sauces and processed foods
+• Watch hidden carbs in sauces and packaged foods